Quatres hommes autochtones en habits cérémoniaux, à jouer un gros tambour en chantant

 • The restaurant will be open from 10 a.m. to 5 p.m.

-• Snacks and beverages will be available to purchase on the historic site.
+• Snacks and beverages will be available to purchase on the historic site and/or in our gift shop.

 • Picnic areas are available.